Regularized Online Allocation Problems: Fairness and Beyond: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present numerical experiments on a display advertisement allocation application regularized by max-min fairness on consumption (Example \ref{ex:minimal_cons2}).

 \textbf{Dataset.} We utilize the display advertisement dataset introduced in \cite{balseiro2014yield}.
 They consider a publisher who has agreed to deliver ad slots (the requests) to different advertisers (the resources) so as to maximize the cumulative click-through rates (the reward) of the assignment.
 In their paper, they estimate click-through rates using mixtures of log-normal distributions.
 We adopt their parametric model as a generative model and sample requests from their estimated distributions.
 We consider publisher 2 from their dataset, which has $m=12$ advertisers.
 Furthermore, in our experiments, we rescale the budget $\rho$ so that $\sum_{j=1}^m \rho_j=1.5$ in order to make sure that the max-min fairness is strictly less than $1$.
+This implies that the maximal fairness value is $2/3$.

 \textbf{Regularized Online Problem.} The goal here is to design an online allocation algorithm that maximizes the total expected click-through rate with a max-min fairness regularizer on resource consumption as in Example \ref{ex:minimal_cons2}.
 Advertiser $j \in [m]$ can be assigned at most $T \rho_j$ ad slots and the decision variables lie in the simplex $\cX = \{ x \in \RR_+^m : \sum_{j=1}^m x_j \le 1\}$.
 Denoting by $q_t \in \RR^m$ the click-through rate of the $t$-th ad slot $T$, we have that the benchmark is given by: